Do you want to make a difference to the health of populations?

 The Master of Public Health (MPH) degree is the most widely recognised professional credential for leadership in public health.
-At the University of Tasmania you have the opportunity to specialise in an area of interest with study streams in: Epidemiology; Health Services; Environment, Disease and Food; and Remote and Polar Health.
+At the University of Tasmania, you have the opportunity to specialise in an area of interest with study streams in: Epidemiology; Health Services and Environment, Disease and Food.

 The Master of Public Health is available as a fully online program of learning, supporting you to find a balance within your work, study and personal life.

 The degree is a flexible course of study that offers the option to exit with a Graduate Certificate, Graduate Diploma or Masters of Public Health.

 |Block 1: 4 Graduate Certificate Level Units||Graduate Certificate in Public Health|

 |Block 2: 4 Graduate Diploma Level Units||Graduate Diploma in Public Health|

 |Block 3: Major Project, 3 Master Level Units||Master of Public Health|